Dear Evan Hansen honored with 6 Tony Awards, including Best Musical, on Broadway’s biggest night.

 Dear Evan Hansen began its journey to Broadway as a critically acclaimed Off-Broadway Second Stage production.
 The musical about a loner, who improves his social standing when he becomes intimately involved with the grieving family of a classmate, who killed himself, is both risky and original.

-The battle between Come From Away and Dear Evan Hansen, which many expected, didn’t happen.
-Dear Evan Hansen was the evening’s big winner with 6 Awards including Best Musical and Best Actor in a Musical for Ben Platt.
+The battle between musicals, Come From Away and Dear Evan Hansen, which many expected, didn’t happen.
+Dear Evan Hansen was the evening’s big winner with 6 Awards, including Best Musical and Best Actor in a Musical for Ben Platt.
 Come From Away won only Best Director of a Musical for Christopher Ashley, while Rebecca Taichman’s win for Best Director of a play for Indecent, was one of the evening’s most heartfelt surprises.

 Prior to broadcast, there were only three sure bets, Hello Dolly! for Best Revival of a Musical, the show’s star Bette Midler, who won her first competitive Tony for Best Actress in a Musical, and Kevin Kline, a heavy favorite, won his third Tony for Best Actor in Present Laughter.

-The early awards had no surprises.
+The early awards revealed no surprises.
 Nigel Hook was given best set design of a play for The Play That Goes Wrong, while Mimi Lien, Natasha, Pierre & The Great Comet of 1812, was honored for set design of a musical.
 Costume design for a musical went to Santo Laquasto for Hello Dolly!, and costumes for a play went to Jane Greenwood for The Little Foxes.
 Lighting Design for a play went to Christopher Akerlind, for his magical design on Indecent.

 Scarlett Johannson presented the Best Featured Actor in a Play to surprise winner Michael Aronov for Oslo, while Sutton Foster presented Gavin Creel with Best Featured Actor in a musical for his outstanding performance in Hello Dolly!
 Creel made his Broadway debut 15 years ago in a co-starring role with Foster in Thoroughly Modern Millie.
 In the press-room he was gracious and thanked his director Jerry Zaks for helping make him funny.